joaquim-verges/Helium/helium-core/README.md

 # Helium Core

-This tiny module is all you need to start building your own App Blocks.
+This Kotlin Multiplatform module is all you need to start building your own App Blocks on Android and iOS.

 Helium requires [java 8 support](https://developer.android.com/studio/write/java8-support) in your app's `build.gradle`.